TRIP Routing Daemon

 Sets LS timers

-• hold: hold time in seconds (time between KEEPALIVEs)
+• hold: hold time in seconds, time to declare connection dead

 peer <host> remote-itad <itad>